top of page

 CHILD CUSTODY INVESTIGATIONS

-Child custody and support are often the most disputed areas as they affect both emotions and money.
-Unfortunately, children are often used as bargaining chips.
+Child custody and support are often disputed as they affect emotions and money.
+Unfortunately, children are frequently used as bargaining chips.
 The parent's responsibility to manage their children’s growth and development continues even though the marriage ends.
-The court will make child custody decisions based on what is in the “best interest” of the child if the parents can’t agree.
+The court will make child custody decisions based on the child's “best interest” if the parents can’t agree.
 This aspect can be the most complicated and controversial part of the case.
 There are many factors the court will consider when making a decision.
 Numerous factors help determine if you have a child custody investigation.
-When attempting to prove neglect, abuse, or to obtain visitation rights for our clients, our investigators consider:
+When attempting to prove neglect, abuse or to obtain visitation rights for our clients, our investigators consider the following:

 • Does the parent associate with anyone the child should not be around?

-• Criminal Records, involvement in criminal activity past or present, or association of any criminal element.
+• Criminal Records, involvement in criminal activity past or present, or association with any criminal element.

 • Evidence of child abuse or neglect.
 Any unfounded accusations of abuse by a parent about the other parent.